 In 2004, Republican Governor John G. Rowland resigned during a corruption investigation.

-In 2004, UConn became the first school in NCAA Division I history to have its men's and women's basketball programs win the national title in the same year.
+In 2004, the University of Connecticut (UConn) became the first school in NCAA Division I history to have both its men's and women's basketball programs win the national title in the same year.

-According to the U.S. Census 2006 American Community Survey, New Haven had the highest percentage of commuters who bicycle to work of any major metropolitan center on the East Coast.
+According to the U.S. Census 2006 American Community Survey, New Haven has the highest percentage of commuters who bicycle to work of any major metropolitan center on the East Coast.

-In 2006, the Hartford FoxForce of World TeamTennis disbanded after playing in Hartford since 2000.
+In 2006, the city of Hartford's World TeamTennis team Hartford FoxForce, dissolved.

-In July 2009, the Connecticut legislature overrode a veto by Governor M. Jodi Rell to pass SustiNet, which was the first significant public-option health care reform legislation in the nation.
+In July 2009, the Connecticut legislature overrode a veto by Governor M. Jodi Rell to pass SustiNet, the first significant public-option health care reform legislation in the nation.

-In 2010, the largest Christian denominations in Connecticut by number of adherents were the Catholic Church with 1,252,936, the United Church of Christ with 96,506, and non-denominational Evangelical Protestants with 72,863.
+In 2010, the largest Christian denominations in Connecticut were the Catholic Church with 1,252,936 adherents, the United Church of Christ with 96,506, and non-denominational Evangelical Protestants with 72,863.

-Marlin, owned by Remington, closed in April 2011.
+In April 2011, Marlin, owned by Remington, closed its manufacturing plant in Connecticut.

-As of July 1, 2011, a provision excluding clothing under $50 from sales tax was repealed in Connecticut.
+As of July 1, 2011, a provision excluding clothing under $50 from sales tax in Connecticut was repealed.

 As of 2011, 46.1% of Connecticut's population younger than age 1 were minorities.